CurveDocs/curve-docs/docs/references/deployed-contracts.md

     Source code available on [GitHub](https://github.com/curvefi/tricrypto-ng).

 !!!warning "Implementations"
-    Every Factory contract has plain- and metapool implementations.
+    Every Factory contract has pool, math and views implementations.
 The Factory on Ethereum has an additional gauge implementation. **Implementation contracts are upgradable.** They can be either replaced or additional implementation contracts can be set.
 Therefore, please **always make sure to check the most recent ones**.

     *To query the factory-specific implementations:*